 The FAFSA will provide you with an estimated Expected Family Contribution (EFC).
-This number is important when determining the types of aid you are eligible for.
-Using the estimated EFC, you can review the Pell eligibility chart to the right to determine if you are eligible for the Pell Grant.
-For example: if your EFC is between $401 and $500, you can expect a $5,100 Pell Grant.
+This number is important when determining the types of aid you for which you are eligible.

 Federal Loan limits are established based on your dependency status and grade level.
 Below is the Stafford Loan eligibility chart.
 For example, if you are a dependant Sophomore, you can expect $6,500 in Stafford loans (as long as it fits within your Cost of Attendance).

 |Dependent Undergraduate Student||Independent Undergraduate Student||Graduate and Professional Student|

 |$5500 (maximum subsidized $3500)||$9,500 – No more than $3500 may be in subsidized loans|